gitgenesis/Mod3_Challenge/README.md

 ## Installation Guide

 In this Challenge, you’ll create the GitHub repository for this Challenge.
-Within your terminal, input the following commands:

 ---